What is Standard Template Library (STL) in C++

 3. For each and every STL Unordered Associative Container, a hashed key is used for accessing the data.

-4. Like Associative Container, it can also be classified into two types (one which require unique keys and others which do not require unique keys).
+4. Like an Associative Container, it can also be classified into two types (one which requires unique keys and others which do not require unique keys).

 Example: unordered set, unordered_map, unordered_multiset, unordered_multimap.